jonkpirateboy/shazall/README.md

 Expect the whole installation to take about 30 minutes.

+UPDATE: Added the possibility to show cover art, both a small image of the cover and a blurred darkened background of the same image.

 ## Stuff needed:
 * Raspberry Pi 3 or greater.
 * Power cable.